 Consideration: Is it OK for Everyone to Take Ketone Supplements?

-Type-1 and type-2 Diabetics should consult a physician before initiating usage of exogenous ketones as ketones can significantly alter blood sugar levels.
-However, exogenous ketones may actually be therapeutic for type-2 diabetics; this is an ongoing area of research that could change treatment for these individuals.
+Type-1 and type-2 Diabetics should consult a physician before using exogenous ketones.
+Ketones can significantly alter blood sugar levels.
+However, exogenous ketones may prove to be therapeutic for type-2 diabetics.
+This is an ongoing area of research that could change treatment for these people.

-It is very early days with respect to ketone supplements, as patents that have not yet resulted in commercial supplement products will eventually bring more and different supplements to market.
+It is early days with respect to ketone supplements.
+The patents that have not yet resulted in commercial products will soon bring more products to market.

-Which supplement you decide to use will depend on your personal goals (supporting keto adaptation when starting a ketogenic diet, fat loss, endurance, resistance training, general performance or health and longevity) and budget.
-In future articles, will look at best practices in how to use ketone supplements to achieve these different goals.
+Which product you decide to use will depend on your personal goals.
+Budget, fat loss, athletic performance, health and longevity will all impact your decision.
+In future articles, we will look at how to use these products to achieve different goals.